emsesp/EMS-ESP-Flasher/README.md

 - uses EMS-ESP specific partitions
 - added option to not erase flash and retain settings (--no-erase option)
-- removed the safeboot and factory firmware options
+- removed the safeboot and factory firmware options, we'll add the loader later
 - removed show logs option
 - update with EMS-ESP icons
 - updated to from PyQt5 to PyQt6 and made the UI a little nicer